 Huion gives you another gift pen, so you could use one & charge one, and to have a spare in case you lost one of them, which is more common than you think (Twitter is full of artists tweeting how they lost their Wacom pens).
 I lost mine many times.

 The pen doesn’t support tilt sensitivity, which is a nice feature, but it’s less used than pressure.
 Most artists, and particularly new ones, don’t need to use it (The best way to know is to try it out yourself and see if you actually need it).
+I personally don’t miss the tilt sensitivity from my Wacom, as I almost never used it to create my own artworks.

 You can also rotate the working area, this can be useful in case you want to rotate your Huion KAMVAS GT-191, especially if you attached it to an Ergotron arm.